This section of the website shows events that occur across the whole school, capturing the moments as soon after they happen as possible.

 MARVELLOUS MATHS WEEK

-We’ve had such a fantastic fun week this week with the whole school coming together to enjoy the maths curriculum.
+We’ve had such a fantastic fun week with the whole school coming together to enjoy the maths curriculum.
 The Maths Trails took the parents and children around the school where they participated in a range of problem solving activities such as how many wellington boots would fit along the metre stick and different ways of working out if all the benches in the school were the same length.
 We had some amazing maths games ranging from Bicycle Bingo to Bird Brain.
 The Architectures workshop was a big hit with everyone making individual triangles and putting them together to become an enormous tetrahedron pyramid.
-On Thursday we held our Maths Fair which consisted of 9 stalls each featuring a maths game or activity with an element of chance or competition.
+We held our Maths Fair which consisted of 9 stalls each featuring a maths game or activity with an element of chance or competition.
 Each challenge cost 10p giving the children a chance to handle money, working out how much they had spent and how many games they could play on, having their maths passport stamped at each stall.
-A big thank you to Mrs Bligh and Mr Costigan for organising the week and for all the parents who helped out on the numerous events and encouraged their children to make their wonderful games.
+A big thank you to Mrs Bligh for organising the week and for all the parents who helped out on the numerous events and encouraged their children to make their wonderful games.

 LIZZY YARNOLD VISIT